grover/homebridge-automation-switches/docs/AlarmClock.md

 [2018-2-20 11:50:17] [AutomationSwitches] UTC time is Tue, 20 Feb 2018 10:50:17 GMT
 ```

-The local time line and the timezone line are important to ensure that the alarms fire of at the right time.
+The local time line and the timezone line are important to ensure that the alarms fire off at the right time.
 Verify that your
 timezone is set up correctly and the local time logged matches the actual local wall clock time.

 * [Configure the timezone on Linux](https://unix.stackexchange.com/questions/110522/timezone-setting-in-linux)